theKush/uexio/INSTRUCTIONS.md

 ### Views
 Currently you can visit http://localhost:8000/admin (after you have started the server) to access the admin dashboard for the application.
+Also, you can view the cart, single product page, and all products.

 ### Functionality
 In the admin panel you can create products, associate products with categories, create addtional categories, create url slugs, etc. You can also create users.

+Following links can be used to navigate through uexio products:
+* /products/ # shows the product index
+* /products/<slug>/edit/ # allows the user to edit the product
+* /products/<slug>/images/ # allows the user to manage their product

+### Installation
+You can follow the installation guides below:
+*  make sure pip is installed, if not follow guide here: http://www.pip-installer.org/en/latest/quickstart.html
+*  If you’re using Linux, Mac OS X or some other flavor of Unix, enter the command ``` sudo pip install Django```at the shell prompt.
+If you’re using Windows, start a command shell with administrator privileges and run the command ``` pip install Django```.
+This will install Django in your Python installation’s site-packages directory.
+* Next, unzip the uexio-master zip file and then navigate to that folder through commandline.
+* Next, Follow the Login credentials instructions bellow

 ### Login credentials
-You can create a local superadmin user by running the command: django-admin.py createsuperuser in the console, you will then be prompted to enter your login crentials.
+You can create a local superadmin user by running the command: ```django-admin.py createsuperuser``` in the console, you will then be prompted to enter your login crentials.
 After you have created the superadmin you can access the admin dashboard with full authorization.
 If the command: django-admin.py createsuperuser does not work automatically, you will need to run the following commands:

 * python manage.py syncdb
 * python manage.py migrate